Future Learning Spaces (Fuels)

 For: students, teachers

-Topics: innovative teaching/learning scenarios, collaboration in hybrid spaces, simultaneous/time-shifted and individual/collective, distributed collaborative studying & teaching, transferability, process models, standardization in a network
+Topics: innovative teaching/learning scenarios, collaboration in hybrid spaces, simultaneous/asynchronous and individual/collaborative, distributed collaborative study & teaching, transferability, process models, standardization in networks

-Joint project between Goethe University Frankfurt, TU Darmstadt and Darmstadt University of Applied Sciences
+Joint project of Goethe University Frankfurt, TU Darmstadt and Darmstadt University of Applied Sciences

 Location: Goethe University Frankfurt, TU Darmstadt and Darmstadt University of Applied Sciences

-“Future Learning Spaces” – what will the teaching and learning spaces of tomorrow look like?
-How can innovative technologies such as 360°, augmented and virtual reality help to impart knowledge?
-The Goethe University Frankfurt, the TU Darmstadt and the Darmstadt University of Applied Sciences are investigating these questions in the fuels joint project.
-The aim is to design “Future Learning Spaces” in which, depending on the scenario, physical and digital spaces and elements mix.
-To this end, innovative teaching and learning scenarios are developed using 360°, augmented reality (AR) and virtual reality (VR) technologies.
+"Future Learning Spaces" – what will the teaching and learning spaces of tomorrow look like?
+How can innovative technologies such as 360°, augmented reality, and virtual reality help to impart knowledge?
+Goethe University Frankfurt, TU Darmstadt, and Darmstadt University of Applied Sciences are exploring these questions in the collaborative project "fuels."
+The goal is to design "Future Learning Spaces" in which physical and digital spaces and elements blend seamlessly, depending on the scenario.
+To achieve this, innovative teaching and learning scenarios are being developed using 360°, augmented reality (AR), and virtual reality (VR) technologies.

-The vision: Study and teach in spaces that can be used collaboratively and distributedly, simultaneously and staggered, individually and collectively.
+The vision: Studying and teaching in spaces that can be used collaboratively and in a distributed manner, simultaneously and asynchronously, individually and collectively.
 For example, the physical space of a laboratory can be expanded to include information and learning content.
-Processes on site can be supported using assisted reality approaches.
-360° environments enable flexible preparation and follow-up in the virtual equivalent of real space (e.g. on excursions, in workshops) and thus more efficient learning time on site.
+On-site procedures can be supported using assisted reality approaches.
+360° environments, in the virtual representation of the real space (e.g., during field trips or in workshops), enable flexible preparation and follow-up, thus allowing for more efficient on-site learning time.

-In addition to the development of the rooms and scenarios, the project includes the joint development of qualification, advice and support offers for teachers and students from all disciplines - so that not only the learning spaces of the future are created, but people are also prepared to use them optimally to use.
+Beyond the development of spaces and scenarios, the project includes the joint development of qualification, consulting and support services for teachers and students of all disciplines – so that not only are the learning spaces of the future created, but also people are prepared to use them optimally.

 Contact persons

-Dr. David White , Dr. Ulrike Mascher , Goethe University Frankfurt
+Dr. David Weiß , Dr. Ulrike Mascher , Goethe University Frankfurt

 See also